GetPsyched/printer/README.md

 1. Clone this repository.
 2. Run `nix develop` within this project's directory to install our build dependencies.
-3. Run `bun install` to install our package dependencies.
+3. Run `npm install` to install our package dependencies.
 4. Rename `src/*/data.nix.example` to `src/*/data.nix` and populate it with your details.

 ### Using the CLI